galantelab/sideRETRO/docs/usage.rst

       -a annotation_file.gtf

-Both commands above will produce only one output database file *out.db* containig all relevant reads for non-fixed retrocopies search, whose prefix *out* can be easily changed whith the ``-p`` option.
+Both commands above will produce only one output database file *out.db* containing all relevant reads for non-fixed retrocopies search, whose prefix *out* can be easily changed with the ``-p`` option.
 The abnormal reads from all input files will be merged in just one table.
-To produce one database for each intput file separately, user must run one distinct instance of **sideRETRO** per file.
+To produce one database for each input file separately, user must run one distinct instance of **sideRETRO** per file.

 Some options' values can affect drastically the output.
 Let's play a little bit